bobjolliffe/dhis2-tools-ng/server-setup.md

-# DHIS2 Installation on a Blank Server
+# DHIS2 Installation on a Server Server

-> *This guide is applicable to debian or Ubuntu Operating systems.*
+> *This guide is applicable to debian or Ubuntu Operating systems.
+Tested tow work on Ubuntu 18.04*

 This is a brief guide to prepare your new server (Server Birthing process and cleanup) for DHIS2 installation.